The Salmon's Spin

 Over the course of a fiscal cycle, as a for-Earth enterprise's budget is spent, revenues flow inwards and expenses outwards, while the difference is directed out-to the benefit of the ecology/economy of which the enterprise is part.
 The enterprises give and take of carbon, biodiversity, and other primary materials (i.e. water, plastic, lithium, etc.) is likewise managed.

-There is yet the matter of our matter.
+There is yet matter of our matter.

 Our next Earthen ethic.